-Know command to add persistent device names in existing volume group in HPUX.
+Know command to add persistent device names in the existing volume group in HPUX.
 Also, learn how to match legacy devices with persistent device names.

 Newer HPUX like v3 introduced persistent device names (DSF disk special files).
-These are more convenient and user friendly names than ctd format (Controller, target, device) names.
+These are more convenient and user-friendly names than ctd format (Controller, target, device) names.
 CTD format are called legacy DSF and newer are persistent.

 /dev/disk/disk1.
 A system with persistent device names does have legacy names in kernel too.
 Persistent to legacy names can be mapped using

 Adding persistent devices in VG :

 vgdsf which will do this task for you.
 You just need to provide VG name and this command will add all persistent devices in VG and removes legacy devices out.